My Favorite Homemade Stain Remover

 I’m one of those homemakers who loves to do laundry.
 I know …crazy right?
 I’m constantly looking for new ways to make my families clothes last longer and I’m always up for a challenge to get a new laundry stain out.
-Over the years I’ve had fun learning how to make homemade laundry stain remover!
-I have replaced so many cleaning products in my home with all-natural or homemade, that I never go down those isles in the grocery store anymore.
-I don’t know about you, but those last few isles are the ones that usually racked up my grocery bill and I am glad to walk right past them.
+Over the years I’ve had fun learning how to make homemade stain remover.
+I’ve even replaced so many cleaning products with all-natural or homemade, that I never go down those aisles in the grocery store anymore.
+I don’t know about you, but those last few aisles are the ones that usually racked up my grocery bill and I am glad to walk right past them now.

 My kitchen pantry has now become my go-to source for almost any stain my family throws at me.
-With a little know-how and a cheat sheet, I keep taped to the back of my laundry room door I can tackle anything stain my family throws at me.
+With a little know-how and a cheat sheet that I keep taped to the back of my laundry room door, I can tackle anything stain my family throws at me.

 - Wine = Club Soda or Seltzer Water – Pour club soda seltzer over the stain, then blot it with a clean paper towel.
-Wash as soon as possible,
+Wash as soon as possible.

-- Ink or Lipstick = Hair Spray – To get rid of the lipstick stain on the fabric, coat the area with hair spray.
+- Ink or Lipstick = Hair Spray – To get rid of the lipstick stain on the fabric, coat the area with hairspray.
 Let it sit for a couple minutes, then carefully wipe off the excess spray and lipstick.

 DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation from affiliate and sponsored posts on this blog.